EventStore/documentation/docs/cloud/intro/README.md

 ![Notifications](./images/event-console.png)
 :::

+## Audit Log API
+The Audit Log API displays the activities performed in an organization in the form of a series of events.
+It provides access to an audit trail of changes either done by the current user or for an entire organization.

+Audit logs for an organization is accessible only by organization admins.
+On the other hand, any user can view the changes that he/she made in the cloud.

+### Get audit logs for the current user

+Usage: `esc audit user get`

+Optional Parameters:
+* `-o, --org-id`: The ID of the organization for which to retrieve audit logs.
+* `-a, --after`: Only get logs after this timestamp.
+* `-b, --before`: Only get logs before this timestamp.
+* `-l, --limit`: The maximum number of records to retrieve.

+### Get audit logs for an entire organization

+Usage: `esc audit organization get -o {orgId}`

+Required Parameters:
+* `-o, --org-id`: The ID of the organization for which to retrieve audit logs.

+Optional Parameters:
+* `-a, --after`: Only get logs after this timestamp.
+* `-b, --before`: Only get logs before this timestamp.
+* `-l, --limit`: The maximum number of records to retrieve.

 ## Operational status

 You can check and subscribe to the current status of the Event Store Cloud Console at [status.eventstore.cloud](https://status.eventstore.cloud) or by using our [twitter account](https://twitter.com/esc_status).